5 Reasons to Invest in Employee Development Training

 TECHNICIAN DEVELOPMENT AND TRAINING

-These are the men and women people love because they literally fix and solve the problem.
-Credibility is VERY high within this group and oftentimes clients will share a TON of info with them because they feel safe and like they won’t be “sold” to.
-Technicians have a bird’s eye view of how systems/machines/etc. are working and can physically see other areas that need your help.
-How strong are they at upselling or cross selling products and services?
+People love technicians because they literally fix and solve the problem.
+Credibility is very high within this group.
+Clients will often share a lot of information with them because they feel safe and don’t believe they will be “sold” to.
+Technicians have a bird’s eye view of how systems, machines, etc. are working.
+How strong are they at upselling or cross-selling products and services?
 Do they know how to gain internal referrals?
-Are they setting the stage for other ways the organization can help the customer?
-Or do they simply make their fix and leave?

 CALL CENTER DEVELOPMENT AND TRAINING

 Call centers have a key role in a company whether a call center is handling incoming calls from current and potential clients or making outgoing calls to see what work is available.
 Traditionally call centers have more of a transactional role.
 What experience does your call center provide?
 Do they understand the "real" questions people are asking?
 Are they able to quickly navigate situations where people are shopping them?
 Do they have the call center training required to upsell and cross-sell a customer or are they simply taking information and scheduling appointments?

 A true customer-oriented organization knows anyone who touches a potential customer or client is representing the company.
 When the above areas are all in-sync, your clients have a better experience and will keep coming back for more.

 Ready to take the next step towards becoming a better organization?
 Contact a Lushin Consultant today to see how our sales training and development programs can help your leaders, project managers, and other employees realize their full potential.